Simpler Presentations for Many Fragments of Quantum Circuits: Introduction

 \section{Introduction}

-Optimisation and verification of quantum circuits are typically performed by \emph{equational reasoning}: a circuit is transformed by replacing a subcircuit with another and justifying the replacement by a finite set of circuit identities \cite{Kissinger2019,Hietala2021}.
-For a fixed gate signature, this practice is formalised as an \emph{equational theory}, namely a set of well-typed equations between circuits, closed under sequential and parallel composition \cite{joyal_geometry_1991,selinger_survey_2010,Lack2004}.
-With respect to to an intended interpretation in terms of unitary operators, a rule set is \emph{complete} if it derives every equality between circuits that have the same denotation.
+Optimisation and verification of quantum circuits are often carried out by \emph{equational reasoning}: one rewrites a circuit by replacing a subcircuit with a provably equivalent one using a fixed set of identities \cite{Kissinger2019,Hietala2021}.
+For a fixed gate signature, this is formalised as an equational theory, namely a set of well-typed equations between circuits, closed under sequential and parallel composition \cite{joyal_geometry_1991,selinger_survey_2010,Lack2004}.
+With respect to an intended interpretation by unitary operators, a rule set is \emph{complete} if it derives every equality between circuits having the same denotation.

-In addition to completeness, we study \emph{axiom independence} and \emph{minimality} \cite{ClementDelormePerdrix2023,Backens2020,Vilmart2019}.
-An axiom is independent if it is not derivable from the other axioms of the same theory, and a finite presentation is minimal if all its axioms are independent.
-Minimal presentations are of foundational interest because they isolate the irreducible algebraic content of a fragment; they are also relevant for automated rewriting and proof search, where redundant rules increase the search space and complicate termination and confluence analysis \cite{KnuthBendix1970,DershowitzJouannaud1990}.
+A finite complete presentation then gives a compact algebraic description of a circuit fragment: it records which identities are taken as primitive, which ones are consequences, and how that distinction depends on the ambient syntax.
+If wire permutations are represented by ordinary gates, then naturality and swap-generator interaction equations describe how those permutations interact with the generators of the fragment; if permutations are structural, those equations become part of the surrounding calculus.
+Reducing a presentation is therefore more than shortening a list of rules, because it can reveal which equalities belong to generic wiring and which belong to the algebra of the fragment itself.

-Finite, complete presentations are known for several fragments close to the Clifford group, including $n$-qubit Clifford operators \cite{SelingerStabilizer}, real Clifford \cite{SelingerRealStabilizer}, CNOT-dihedral \cite{AmyCNOTDihedral}, $2$-qubits Clifford+T \cite{SelingerCliffordPlusT}, $3$-qubits Clifford+CS \cite{SelingerCliffordPlusCS}, and $n$-qutrits Clifford \cite{qutritclifford}.
-Moreover, for universal circuit languages, finite complete axiomatisations are known \cite{CHMPV2022,Clement2024} and require rules of unbounded arity \cite{ClementDelormePerdrix2023}.
-This motivates a systematic study of fragments in which one can obtain presentations that are simultaneously finite, complete, and minimal.
+Alongside completeness, we study \emph{axiom independence} and \emph{minimality} \cite{ClementDelormePerdrix2023,Backens2020,Vilmart2019}: an axiom is independent if it is not derivable from the others, and a finite presentation is minimal if all its axioms are independent.
+Minimal presentations isolate the irreducible algebraic content of a fragment and are also attractive for automated rewriting, where redundant rules enlarge the search space \cite{KnuthBendix1970,DershowitzJouannaud1990}.
+For the fragments studied here, minimality also gives a useful check on the simplification process: after derivable rules have been removed, each remaining axiom is tested against the possibility that it was already forced by the others.